oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-unit-testing-framework/rule.md

 ---

-When getting started with unit testing, it is important to use the right tools for the job.
+When getting started with unit testing, it is important to use the right tools for the job.​

 ![](bestunittest-bad1.png)
 ![](bestunittest-bad1.png)Bad Example: MS Test was the default testing library for previous versions of .NET and Visual Studio but lacked many features that were available in more complete tools like NUnit